ivan-zapreev/Distributed-Translation-Infrastructure/README.md

     * inc/ - stores the C++ header files used in the implementation
     * src/ - stores the C++ source files used in the implementation
     * nbproject/ - stores the Netbeans project data
+    * doxygen/ - stores the Doxygen-generated code documentation
     * LICENSE - the code license (GPL 2.0)
     * Makefile - the Makefile used to build the project
     * README.md - this document
+    * Doxyfile - the Doxygen configuration file

 ##Supported platforms
-Currently there is only one supported platform: <big>Linux</big><br/>
+Currently there are two supported platforms:
+* <big>Linux</big> - Complete functionality.
+* <big>Mac OS</big> - Limited by inability to collect memory-usage statistics.
-This project was built and tested on Ubuntu 14.10 64-bit.
+This project was built and tested on Ubuntu 14.10 64-bit and OS X Yosemite, version 10.10.4.

 ##Building the project